-Most states have mandated Common Core State Standards (taking effect in 2014) with the goal to teach students to think more critically about what they're reading, writing, and speaking in language arts, science, math, and history/social studies.
-Common Core mandates that students employ, evaluate, and compare multiple literacies (with a strong emphasis on non-fiction) utilizing content found in multiple formats and giving reliablysourced evidence to support their opinions.
+Most states have mandated Common Core State Standards, with the goal to teach students to think more critically about what they're reading, writing, and speaking in language arts, science, math, and history/social studies.
+Common Core mandates that students employ, evaluate, and compare multiple literacies (with a strong emphasis on nonfiction) utilizing content found in multiple formats and giving reliably-sourced evidence to support their opinions.
 Furthermore, as noted in Appendix B of the Common Core Standards, "visual elements are particularly important in texts for the youngest students and in many informational texts for readers of all ages."
-As graphic novels incorporate both verbal and visual literacies and as there are many outstanding non-fiction and historical fiction graphic novels, they are an excellent classroom resource.
+As graphic novels incorporate both verbal and visual literacies and as there are many outstanding nonfiction and historical fiction graphic novels, they are an excellent classroom resource.